dragos-pop/Crypto/README.md

 - Solana Basic Auction Program
   - After a bidding period set by the seller, the wallet which bid the most SOL wins the prize, while the rest of the wallets get their bid amounts back.

+- Whale Analysis of Bitcoin, Dogecoin, and Ethereum (Full)
+  - Exploring the tokenomics decentralization and trading patterns of the top 100 wealthiest holders of BTC, DOGE, and ETH